dtcenter/MET/docs/Users_Guide/tc-pairs.rst

 Introduction
 ============

 The TC-Pairs tool provides verification for tropical cyclone forecasts in ATCF file format.
 It matches an ATCF format tropical cyclone (TC) forecast with a second ATCF format reference TC dataset (most commonly the Best Track analysis).
 The TC-Pairs tool processes both track and intensity adeck data and probabilistic edeck data.
 The adeck matched pairs contain position errors, as well as wind, sea level pressure, and distance to land values for each TC dataset.
 The edeck matched pairs contain probabilistic forecast values and the verifying observation values.
 The pair generation can be subset based on user-defined filtering criteria.
 Practical aspects of the TC-Pairs tool are described in :numref:`TC-Pairs_Practical-information`.
+The TC-Pairs tool provides verification for tropical cyclone forecasts in ATCF file format.
+It matches an ATCF format tropical cyclone (TC) forecast with a second ATCF format reference TC dataset (most commonly the Best Track analysis).
+The TC-Pairs tool processes both track and intensity adeck data and probabilistic edeck data.
+The adeck matched pairs contain position errors, as well as wind, sea level pressure, and distance to land values for each TC dataset.
+The edeck matched pairs contain probabilistic forecast values and the verifying observation values.
+The pair generation can be subset based on user-defined filtering criteria.
+Practical aspects of the TC-Pairs tool are described in :numref:`TC-Pairs_Practical-information`.

 Scientific and statistical aspects
 ==================================